 - The applications that organizations are using are not necessarily (in fact, never) vanilla applications.
 Meaning, these applications have been modified and changed to suit the need of the organization.
 As a result, the underlying table structure for storing the data is also changed.

 - Data being entered into the databases are done by manual operators.
 Each operator has their own style and way of storing information based on their comfort and ease.
 This therefore results in duplication of data, and thus, many a times you can see that data ends up in places where it was never intended!
+Such scenarios may require implementation of exact and fuzzy matching techniques that can dedupe the data.

 Imagine undertaking a data security initiative, by assuming that sensitive data would be present only in places where it was originally intended to be!
 I hope you can see the futility of undertaking an exercise with such a flawed assumption.
 Having worked with many organizations’ data security, I have seen the tendency to start the wrong way round, only focusing on what the organization knows: as if pretending that the data in plain sight was the only data to consider.
 So, how do you bridge the gap between “where you think” your sensitive data is and “where it really is”?